ArthaTi/Pepe/README.md

 ### Hello, World!

 ```
-rEEEEEeee reEEEEeEE ReeeEeEee REeE REeE reEEEeeeE reEeeeeee reEeeeEeE rEEeeEeeE
-reEeEeeeE reEeeEEEe REeE reEeEEEee reEeeeeEE
+reeEeeEeee reeEEeeEeE rEeEEeEEee reee reee reeEEeEEEE reeeEeEEee reeeEeeeee reeEeEeEEE reeEEeEEEE reeEEEeeEe reee reeEEeeEee reeeEeeeeE
 ```

 This might not be the cleanest and the shortest solution, but works.
-Uses the character constants and outputs `Hello, World!`
+Uses the character constants and outputs `Hello, World!`.

+`l` here is stored as a variable and is repeated.
+Every `reee` here prints one `l`.

 ### Cat